 To file for guardianship, you must complete and file an application with the proper court in the county where the person over whom you would like to establish guardianship resides.

 An attorney ad litem is an attorney who exclusively represents the best interests of the proposed ward.
-Once an attorney ad litem is appointed, the court may also order an evaluation of the proposed ward to determine if the prospective ward is truly incapacitated and if guardianship is necessary.
+Once an attorney ad litem is appointed, the court may also order an evaluation of the proposed ward to determine if a guardianship is truly necessary.

 After the application is filed, you will need to provide notice of the guardianship proceedings to all interested parties.